Share this page:

 This useful webpage will help you find out about banking in the UK before you arrive.

-• How best to transfer your money to the UK
+• How to transfer money to the UK

-• About running a bank account in the UK
+• About managing a bank account in the UK

-• Whether your bank has a special relationship with any UK banks
+• If they have a partnership with any UK banks

-• Whether you can use cash cards from your home bank at cash machines in the UK
+• If you can use your home bank's cash card in the UK

 Budgeting